EduardoZepeda/coffee-bytes-hugo/content/posts/cache-en-django-rest-framework-con-memcached/index.en.md

 If you're in a situation where [your application's performance is critical](/en/dont-obsess-about-your-web-application-performance/), cache is definitely one of the first steps that you have to make in order to improve your site's speed.

-## Installing memcached
+## Installing memcached, a cache backend in django

-Caching in django requires memcached, redis or another caching method.
+Caching in django requires memcached, redis or another caching backend method.

 Memcached is the fastest and most efficient method according to django developers, so we will use this one.
 Memcached, is memory based and is allocated a fixed amount of RAM that it can use, it is quite fast to implement and simple to use.
 It is also included in the repositories of many GNU/Linux distributions.